-After graduating from the University of Utah in 1962, Clark joined the ski school as a weekend instructor at the newly opened Treasure Mountain ski area in Park City, Utah.
-For 25 years, he served as Ski School Supervisor for the ski area's weekend mass ski school programs, and continued on the staff for over 46 years.
+After graduating from the University of Utah in 1962, Clark joined the ski school as a weekend instructor at the newly opened Treasure Mountain Ski Area in Park City, Utah.
+For 25 years, he served as Ski School Supervisor for the ski area's weekend mass ski school programs, and stayed on staff for over 46 years.
 Clark retired in 2009.

 In 1979, Clark was awarded a National Lifetime Membership with the Professional Ski Instructors of America-Intermountain Division (PSIA-I, formerly ISIA) for his contribution to ski teaching.
-In 1989, he established the PSIA-I Hall of Fame and has served as Chairman since its inception.
+In 1989, he established the PSIA-I Hall of Fame and has served as Chairman for many years.
 He is a charter member of the Veterans Ski Instructors Alliance Board of Directors and was honored in 2007 for his dedication to the sport of skiing.

 He is a charter member of the University of Utah's J. Willard Marriott Library Ski Archives Advisory Board.
 He received the Sue Ramer Memorial Award for Outstanding Volunteer Service from the Ski Archives in 2001, and their History Maker Award for Outstanding Accomplishments as a ski instructor in 2003.